 Lizards That Enjoy Handling

-Some potential pet owners might be horrified at the idea of snuggling with a lizard, but surprisingly, there are several species of reptiles that actually enjoy handling.
+Some potential pet owners might be horrified at the idea of snuggling with a lizard, but surprisingly, there are some species of reptiles that actually do well with light handling.
 Their owners might even describe these scaly best friends as cuddly!
+While some species prefer their alone time, others can be quite social.

-With all these species, if you start early and work on taming them, they can become very amenable companions.
-Bearded dragons, for example, are very docile, and owners enjoy placing them on their shoulders to hang out or even cuddling on their lap on the couch.
+With these more social species, if you start early and work on taming them, they can become amenable companions.
+Bearded dragons, for example, are often docile, and owners enjoy placing them on their shoulders to hang out or even cuddling on their lap on the couch.
+If you're considering a reptile, keep in mind that they need special housing and veterinary care, so do some research to be sure you're the perfect match.

 Rats Can Be Cuddlers